nasa/Transform-to-Open-Science/docs/Area1_Engagement/outreach.md

 Come get some swag from our booth!
 We have TOPS stickers and other fun items!

 ### Citizen Science
 We realize that the road to making open science a reality doesn’t begin and end with academics and NASA scientists.
 We want to reach science-interested populations too!
 Citizen science provides an opportunity for the general science-interested public to get involved with scientific research to address societal needs, particularly those at a regional or local level, and to advance innovation.
-In citizen science, community members “formulate research questions, conduct scientific experiments, collect and analyze data, interpret results, make new discoveries, develop technologies and applications, and solve complex problems (citizenscience.gov).”
+[In citizen science, community members “formulate research questions, conduct scientific experiments, collect and analyze data, interpret results, make new discoveries, develop technologies and applications, and solve complex problems."](https://www.citizenscience.gov)

 NASA has been engaged in numerous citizen science projects across SMD and this is another exciting opportunity to do more!